Prostate Cancer (cont.)

-A proper medical interview and physical examination are essential in the diagnostic workup of any man in whom prostate cancer is suspected.
+A proper medical interview eliciting a thorough medical history and a physical examination are essential in the diagnostic workup of any man in whom prostate cancer is suspected.
 He may be referred to a physician who specializes in urinary tract diseases (a urologist) or in urinary tract cancers (a urologic oncologist).
 A man will be asked questions about his medical and surgical history, lifestyle and habits, and any medications he takes.
 Risk factors including family history of prostate cancer will be assessed (see prostate cancer risk factors).

-Digital rectal examination (DRE) is part of the physical examination: All men with firm swelling, asymmetry, or palpable nodularity of the prostate gland require further diagnostic studies to rule out prostate cancer, particularly if they are over the age of 45 or have other risk factors for the disease (see risk factors of prostate cancer).
+Digital rectal examination (DRE) is part of the physical examination: All men with firm swelling, asymmetry, or palpable, discrete, firm areas or nodules in the prostate gland require further diagnostic studies to rule out prostate cancer, particularly if they are over the age of 45 or have other risk factors for the disease (see risk factors of prostate cancer).

 Because urological symptoms (see prostate cancer symptoms) can indicate a variety of conditions, a man may undergo further testing to pinpoint their cause.
 Initial screening tests include blood testing for PSA and urine testing for blood or signs of infection.